AstraZeneca science is on the move, one year on from Pfizer bid

 Yet Jefferies analysts argue it is effectively ahead of rivals when it comes to the big commercial opportunity of combining immuno-oncology drugs in lung cancer.

-“The quality of the transformation we are seeing across our organisation further underpins our confidence in AstraZeneca’s longer-term prospects,” a company spokeswoman said.
+“The quality of the transformation we are seeing across our organization further underpins our confidence in AstraZeneca’s longer-term prospects,” a company spokeswoman said.

 “We are on track to return to growth by 2017 and are well positioned to deliver our long-term goals through our independent strategy.”